mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/user_guide/supported_features/benchmark/benchmark.md

 export MINDFORMERS_MODEL_CONFIG=$YAML_PATH # Set the corresponding MindSpore Transformers model's YAML file.
 ```

-then start the online service with the following command:
+then start the online inference with the following command:

 ```bash
 vllm-mindspore serve Qwen/Qwen2.5-7B-Instruct --device auto --disable-log-requests
 ```

 For multi-card inference, we take [Qwen2.5-32B](https://huggingface.co/Qwen/Qwen2.5-32B-Instruct) as an example.
-You can prepare the environment by following the guide [Multi-Card Inference (Qwen2.5-32B)](../../../getting_started/tutorials/qwen2.5_32b_multiNPU/qwen2.5_32b_multiNPU.md#online-inference), then start the online service with the following command:
+You can prepare the environment by following the guide [Multi-Card Inference (Qwen2.5-32B)](../../../getting_started/tutorials/qwen2.5_32b_multiNPU/qwen2.5_32b_multiNPU.md#online-inference), then start the online inference with the following command:

 ```bash
 export TENSOR_PARALLEL_SIZE=4